-1. Recording Ideas on Links - After a few minutes of discussion, students may say they can't remember who said what.
-If that happens, you can ask students to write more than their names on their paper links.
-After each person speaks, have him or her write a key word or phrase on the link to summarize his or her main point.
-You'll need to spend some time modeling how to choose a few key words from the response.
-Requiring students to write complete sentences will slow things down, so it's best to encourage them write a few key words instead.
+Recording Ideas on Links ates of discussion, students may say they can't ppens, you can ask students to write more than their remember who said wl ach person speaks, have him or her write a key word or menze his or her main point.
+You'll need to spend some time a few key words from the response.
+Requiring students to write phrase on the li . modeling h will slow things down, so it's best to encourage them write a few key tive Learning Teams -idents may be able to complete this vity in cooperative learning teams after e steps are modeled with the whole class.

-2. Cooperative Learning Teams -

-Older students may be able to complete this activity in cooperative learning teams after the steps are modeled with the whole class.
 As they master the skill of linking ideas, give each team a copy of the Discussion Questions Poster or a set of Tasks Cards and provide two paper strips per person.
 Having additional links will allow them to sustain the discussion for a much longer time.